2012 United States Senate election in Massachusetts: Results

 Despite the Obama campaign's easy victory in the state, and winning all of the state's counties, Warren significantly underperformed Obama's margin.
 As expected, Warren performed very well in Suffolk County, which is home to the state's largest city and its capital Boston.
 Brown performed well in the southern part of the state near Cape Cod.
-Warren made history by becoming the first Massachusetts woman elected to the U.S. Senate.
+Warren made history by becoming the first woman from Massachusetts elected to the U.S. Senate.